 Pin DIY Manacle

 If you enjoyed this post, please pin and share 🙂

 As soon as he was done, I really believed that Hubs would l be taking a LOOOOOONG break from any major renovations for a quite a while, but it was not meant to be.
 Unfortunately, soon after our basement makeover was done, my craft studio sprang a leak due to unforeseen circumstances.

 As you can see below, everything had to be moved into the mancave so hubs could complete the repairs!
 What a mess!
 I’m going to leave you with this disturbing shot of what it looked like all spring and summer.
 But rest assured that we’re back on track again and I’ll have a very informative post on what to do when there’s a water leak in your finished basement.

 It could have been much worse.
 All I’ll say for now is that we planned for just about every eventuality but one!
 Okay, I’ll say two things: it’s a good thing we used that dimpled membrane under our hardwood floors :).
-You can read more about our water leak and how we fixed it if you’re curious.
-We also wrote a guide on how to prevent mold after a water leak.
+You can read more about our water leak repair part 1 and how we fixed it if you’re curious.
+We also wrote a guide on mold prevention after a water leak part 2.